brusteca/JavascriptScript/IDEAS.md

 ### 💪 Emojis as part of the syntax 😍
 Emojis 🤔 are the new way of communication 💌, so we should embrace them 🤗 as part of our language 👅.
 This way, it's really a 22nd century language and up do date 📅 with the current trends 📈.

+### Access modifiers
+Private members can **only** be accessed by the own class.
+Public members can **only** be accessed by external class.
+That's right, they cannot be accessed by internal methods.
+This keeps concerns clear and separated.